plrigaux/Timberlea/README.md

 # Timberlea

 Timberlea is a web file manager.
-It supports various file management action.
+It supports various file management actions.

 It has been named Timberlea to reflect the importance of the forest and lumbering of its inception author.